moby/moby/docs/sources/use/workingwithrepository.md

 You can find one or more repositories hosted on a *registry*.
 There can be an implicit or explicit host name as part of the repository tag.
-The implicit registry is located at `index.docker.io`, the home of “top-level” repositories and the Central Index.
-This registry may also include public “user” repositories.
+The implicit registry is located at `index.docker.io`, the home of "top-level" repositories and the Central Index.
+This registry may also include public "user" repositories.

 Docker is not only a tool for creating and managing your own [*containers*](../../terms/container/#container-def) – **Docker is also